 Applicants will require Ontario Academic Courses (OACs) with six passes (three at grade B and three at grade C) OR an Ontario Secondary School Diploma (OSSD) awarded at advanced level (with six Grade 12 U, U/C or M courses including Grade 12 U English).

-Applicants holding a Diplome d'Etudes Collegiales (DEC) will be considered for entry on to first degree programme.
+Applicants holding a Diplome d'Etudes Collegiales (DEC) will be considered for entry on to the first year of a bachelor degree programme.

 Advanced Entry (Undergraduate)